jonahgoldsaito/aphrodite-figma-plugin/README.md

 ![Plugin installation](readme_assets/visual.png)

-# Figma Dev Mode to Aphrodite
+# Figma Dev Mode exporting to Aphrodite (styling engine)
-@jonahgoldsaito

 This Figma plugin was made to streamline front end styling work, with quick copy-paste for Aphrodite.
 It can also be customized to connect Figma variables to your own codebase's styling values (color, size, position... etc.) It functions in `Dev Mode,` replacing the default CSS output with an Aphrodite object.